Political situation Ambitious modernisation objectives

 In 2022, comprehensive amendments to the constitution and new election and party legislation were adopted.
 Within a period of ten years, the parliament is to become more representative, and the development of national parties is to be fostered.
-The public response to these efforts has been reserved.
-Given that earlier reforms have failed, most people have so far been sceptical.
+In 2024, the first parliamentary elections were held under the new election law.
+The voter turnout and the more moderate public discourse showed that some tangible progress on political modernisation had been made.

 In parallel, the King and the government launched an extensive public sector reform.
 This administrative reform is intended to make serving the people the primary goal of all authorities.
 The government is hoping that the reform will also boost economic development.
 The focus is on enhancing efficiency and citizen participation, recruiting administrative staff on the basis of competency, and developing modern authorities that rely on digital technology.